2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-29-terraform.md

 The file above is known as a Terraform **configuration**.
 Each configuration has an associated **backend** where it stores metadata related to that configuration, most importantly the provider files and the **state**.

 Let's go through that more slowly.
 When you author in your configuration on your laptop and you're ready to test it out, the first thing you'll need to do is initialize the configuration using the `terraform init` command.
-This will download all the binaries for the providers (the files that make the providers work) to the hidden `.terraform` folder.
+This will download all the binaries for the providers (the files that make the providers work) to the hidden *.terraform* folder.

+All of these files are located in a folder known as the Terraform **working directory**.
+Before you initialize the configuration, the only file in your working directory will be the configuration file.
+You type your Terraform commands while in the working directory.

+{% include filesystem.html id="folder_tf" %}

+Typically, your Terraform configuration will map to a single Azure [resource group]({% post_url /learn/basics/azure_intro/explainer/2024-01-12-azure-hierarchy %}#resource-groups).
+{: .notice--info}

-Initializing the configuration also creates an empty state file named `terraform.tfstate`.
-The state file contains all the information about the resources you've deployed.
+The first time you deploy your configuration, Terraform will create a file named *terraform.tfstate*.
+This is called the **state file** and contains all the information about the resources you've deployed.
 As you make changes to your configuration and deploy them, the state file will be updated with those changes.

+{% include filesystem.html id="folder_tfstate" %}

 You can have multiple state files which some people do for testing different environments (e.g., development, test, production).
 You do this by creating multiple **workspaces** for your configuration.
+When you first initialize your working directory, a default workspace named *default* is created using the aforementioned *terraform.tfstate* file whereas other workspaces will be in the *terraform.tfstate.d* directory.

+{% include filesystem.html id="folder_tf_workspaces" %}

 Unless you specified differently, your backend location will be `local` which is the same directory as your configuration and is why all these files will be created locally.
 This isn't very shareable and doesn't fly when you're working on a team, so you can change your backend to be a remote location or use the Terraform Cloud service.

 The state file is a plain text JSON file.
 As you'll see, you often need to pass secrets (passwords) to Terraform in your deployments, which are going to be stored in your state file.
 That's a concern when you're using and unsecure location for your state files.
 {: .notice--info}

-Even though they are all technically different, when you first initialize your configuration there is a 1:1 relationship between your configuration, backend, state file, and workspace.
-Terraform files end with the `.tf` extension.
+Even though they are all technically different, when you first initialize your configuration there is a 1:1 relationship between your working directory, backend, state file, and workspace.
+Terraform configuration files end with the *.tf* extension.
 One kinda cool thing about Terraform is that you can split up your configuration into as many files as you want and all the files will be aggregated together to make the configuration.
 So the in the example above, you could split the configuration into two files.

 **base.tf**